jul-mar/anamneseai/readme.md

 # QuestionnAIre - AI Patient History Chatbot

 ## What is it?
 A sophisticated chatbot designed to interview patients and gather their medical history prior to a doctor's appointment.
-The application uses a Large Language Model (LLM) to ask a series of predefined questions, evaluate the patient's answers for completeness, and ask clarifying follow-up questions when necessary.
+The application uses **LangGraph** to create a flexible, stateful graph that orchestrates the conversation flow.
+This allows for a more dynamic and robust interaction compared to a linear script.

 ## Architecture
-The application is now split into two main components:
+The application is split into two main components:
-- **Backend**: A Python-based [FastAPI](https://fastapi.tiangolo.com/) server that handles all the core logic, including chat state management, interaction with the LLM, and serving the API.
+- **Backend**: A Python-based [FastAPI](https://fastapi.tiangolo.com/) server that handles the core logic.
+It now uses LangGraph to manage the chat state and conversation flow.
 - **Frontend**: A static, vanilla JavaScript single-page application that provides the user interface for the chat.

-This separation allows for independent development, scaling, and deployment of the backend and frontend.
+The core of the backend is the `anamnesis_graph` defined in `backend/graph.py`.
+This graph defines the nodes (steps in the conversation) and edges (logic for moving between steps).
+The session management in `backend/main.py` now stores the state of this graph for each user.

 ## Getting Started

 ### Prerequisites
 - Python 3.8+
-- An Ollama server (or other LLM provider) running and accessible to the backend.
+- A Hugging Face account and an API Token.

 ### 1. Backend Setup
 First, set up and run the backend server.